 Unity ML-Agents Gym Wrapper

 OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
-Since its release, Gym has become really popular under reinforcement learning engineers.
+Since its release, Gym has become popular with reinforcement learning engineers.
 ML-Agents provides a gym wrapper in the gym-unity python package.

 The gym wrapper can be installed using: